22 Ways To Recycle, Reuse, and Repurpose Old Unwanted Books

 What Do I Do With a Bunch of Old Unwanted Books?

-Here are some ways to reuse, recycle, and repurpose unwanted books ( ways that I’ve brainstormed and researched).
 I tried to come up with as much as I could, but I’m sure there are more ways to make better use of unwanted books.
-So if you know and practice other ways that are not listed in this blog post put them in the comments below.
+If you know and practice other ways that are not listed, put them in the comments below for us book accumulators to use.

 ***Disclaimer some of these methods involve the tearing, burning, bending, breaking, or destroying of books, it’s pages and it’s covers.
-If you’re not in favor of destroying books then there are some methods that do preserve the entirety of the books.
+If you’re not keen on destroying books, then there are some methods that do preserve the entirety of the books.
 But I think all of these methods are better than throwing them away.

 Give your books to someone who would benefit from them.
-A collection of Dr. Suess’s books, the Divergent or Hunger Games series make great birthday gifts for a young reader/teen.
-Some books we want to throw away are books that we’ve grown out of.
-If you’ve been reading books for a long time you might still have some of your favorite childhood books in your library or house.
+A collection of Dr. Suess’s books, the Divergent or Hunger Games series make great birthday gifts for a young teen readers.
+Or maybe some classics for a fellow thinker.

 #2 Donate Your Books